mfossel/JS-Projects/README.md

 PI to the Nth Degree- Calculates PI to the inputted degree.

 Reverse a String- Reverses an inputted string and states if it is a palindrome.

+Dice Roller- Roll any amount of dice with any amount of sides.